IEEE-NITK/blog/_posts/2022-04-08-sessions-and-jwt.md

 ## __Technicalities__

-What I have described here is only the core concepts behind the two major methods of dealing with statefulness in a stateless protocol like HTTP.
-Although, there are some techinicalities that are not explained yet.
+What I have described here are only the core concepts behind the two major methods of dealing with statefulness in a stateless protocol like HTTP.
+Although, there are some technicalities that are not explained yet.

 ### __Sessions__